Michal-Atlas/DawnStorm/System/index.md

 **Defence/Parry** -

-\* A - shows indicates that said skill is *Advanced* which may be referenced by other rules.
+> A - indicates that said skill is `Advanced` which may be referenced by other rules.

 #### Advantage Subversion